 By now you most likely have taken hundreds of photos and taken away a mind-blowing experience, which unfortunately comes to an end.
 It’s about time to take the ferry back to mainland and leave this beauty of an island behind you!

-It’s truly amazing how diverse Fraser Island is.
+It’s truly amazing how diverse K’gari is.
 If you’d asked us about our highlight of the island, we couldn’t tell you, simply because each place is so unique and beautiful!

-READY TO TICK FRASER ISLAND OFF YOUR BUCKET LIST?
+READY TO TICK K'GARI OFF YOUR BUCKET LIST?

-If you are looking for a place to stay pre and post tour?
-Hervey Bay YHA is a nature-bound oasis in Hervey Bay and the perfect place to start and finish your Fraser Island trip!
+If you're looking for a place to stay pre and post tour?
+Hervey Bay YHA is a nature-bound oasis in Hervey Bay and the perfect place to start and finish your K’gari trip!